 This means you shouldn’t cause any kind of damage to the elastics.
-Damage occurs as a result of wrong brushing and flossing technique with power chains, eating hard and sticky foods, bad oral habits like nail-biting or pen biting, and more.
+Damage occurs as a result of wrong brushing and flossing techniques with power chains, eating hard and sticky foods, bad oral habits like nail-biting or pen biting, and more.

 Moreover, you have to use it as long as your orthodontist says.
 Otherwise, tooth movement won’t occur as expected.

-However, it doesn’t mean we’ll give an excessive force to cause quick movement.
+However, it doesn’t mean we’ll give excessive force to cause quick movement.
 Actually, it causes permanent damage to your teeth.